reem-shaikh/70DaysOfCode/main/8-01/readme.md

 j is inside outer function k is inside inner function
 ```
 #### Difference between lexical scope and closures?
+closure deals with preserving the variable by storing a reference of it and lexical scoping deals with the accessibility of that outer function variable from the inner function

 > lexical scoping - accessing variable of outer function from the inner function
 ```bash
     <script>